 If you don't want to change your showerhead for décor reasons, you can install a flow restrictor instead.
 Even getting a shower timer can help reduce the amount of time spent showering by making you more aware of how long you're taking: the average shower is about seven minutes, but it doesn't have to take that long to soap up and rinse off.

 If you're renovating your bathroom, you might consider installing a Quench recycling shower.
-After you've soaped up and rinsed off, 4L of clean water is recirculated through the system for as long as you care to stand there – a guilt-free way to enjoy a long hot shower without the waste.
+After you've soaped up and rinsed off, four litres of clean water is recirculated through the system for as long as you care to stand there – a guilt-free way to enjoy a long hot shower without the waste.

 Top tips for showers

-Take the No Shampoo Challenge.
-A few years ago, ABC radio personality and newspaper columnist Richard Glover set out to discover whether he could live without shampoo, thereby allowing the natural oils in his hair to regain their balance and give him lovely fluffy hair.
+- Take the No Shampoo Challenge.
+In 2007, ABC radio personality and newspaper columnist Richard Glover set out to discover whether he could live without shampoo, thereby allowing the natural oils in his hair to regain their balance and give him lovely fluffy hair.
 Hundreds of listeners joined him in the challenge, using only warm water to vigorously rinse their hair as necessary.
 At the end of the six-week trial, 86% decided their hair was great.
 (Other proponents of the method use "natural" ingredients such as baking soda and apple cider vinegar, but less often than shampoo.)
 How long do you spend shampooing your hair, rinsing it out, then putting conditioner in and rinsing that out?
 Two minutes?
 Three minutes?
 Five minutes?
 By taking the "No Poo" Challenge you could save time, water, and the money you'd spend on shampoo.